pencil2d/pencil2d.github.io/download/index.md

 ## Nightly Builds

-Nightly Builds are the bleeding edge versions of Pencil2D which contain the most recent fixes and features.
+Nightly Builds are the bleeding edge versions of Pencil2D which have the most recent fixes and features.
-You can find them on our [Nightly Build download page](nightly/).
+Find them on our [Nightly Build download page](nightly/).

 ## Older versions